Centennial Centre of Science and Technology Act, R.S.O. 1990, c. C.5Skip to content

 4. (1) The affairs of the Centre shall be under the control of the Board, and the Board has all the powers necessary or convenient to perform its duties or achieve the objects of the Centre.
 R.S.O.
 1990, c.
 C.5, s.
 4 (1).

 (2) The Board is responsible to the Minister.
 R.S.O.
 1990, c.
 C.5, s.
 4 (2).

 (3) The chair shall preside at all meetings of the Board, and, in his or her absence or if the chair is vacant, the vice-chair has all the powers and shall perform the duties of the chair.
 R.S.O.
 1990, c.
 C.5, s.
 4 (3).

-5. (1) A Director General of the Centre and such other employees as are considered necessary for the proper conduct of the business of the Centre may be appointed under Part III of the Public Service of Ontario Act, 2006.
-2006, c.
-35, Sched.
-C, s.
-13 (2).
+5. (1) A Director General of the Centre may be appointed under the Public Service Act and such other employees as are considered necessary from time to time for the proper conduct of the business of the Centre.
+R.S.O.
+1990, c.
+C.5, s.
+5 (1); 1993, c.
+27, Sched.

 Duties of Director General

 (2) The Director General of the Centre shall have the management and administration of the Centre, subject to the supervision and direction of the Board.
 R.S.O.
 1990, c.
 C.5, s.
 5 (2).